-Bose Soundlink Mini II is relatively old just like its bigger brother the Soundlink III and fans of the original Mini loved the upgraded audio and features.
-Although you might think that compared to modern speakers Soundlink Mini II is a big step back, and on some part, you are correct especially when thinking about features.
+Bose Soundlink Mini II is relatively old just like its bigger brother the Soundlink III, and fans of the original Mini loved the upgraded audio and features.
+You might think that compared to modern speakers Soundlink Mini II is a big step back, and on some part, you are correct especially when thinking about features.

 But when the comparison comes up to the speaker audio capabilities and quality there is few speaker that can compete with Soundlink Mini II in the same size and price range.
-And those are the JBL Pulse 3 and Harman Kardon Go+ Play (Review will be coming soon).
+And those are the JBL Pulse 3 and Harman Kardon Go+ Play.

 Bose Soundlink Mini II is light on features compared to modern speakers, but it excels at the sound quality and balance even now it makes the competition sweat by trying to keep up with the speaker this small.

-The biggest problem for smaller speakers is the ability to output bass that feels deep and powerful, but Mini II does it with ease while maintaining balanced sound.
-Even with bass heavier tracks, it maintains its position without any distortion even at higher volume thanks to the speaker software which restrains the volume a bit and clips some frequencies.
+The most significant problem for smaller speakers is the ability to output bass that feels deep and powerful, but Mini II does it with ease while maintaining balanced sound.
+Even with bass heavier tracks, it retains its position without any distortion even at higher volume thanks to the speaker software which restrains the volume a bit and clips some frequencies.
 And for few that will be a problem, but it is not when you hear the speaker because it will amaze you.

 Great balance at all frequencies

 Don`t be scared about the bass capabilities, because Bose does not abandon other frequencies.
-High frequencies are still energetic and help instruments like a violin feel spacious, and Mini II is one of the rear Bluetooth speakers capable to really produce the sense of space for instruments.
+High frequencies are still energetic, and help instruments like a violin feel spacious, and Mini II is one of the rear Bluetooth speakers capable of producing the sense of space for instruments.

-Mids were warm and rich making vocal tracks shine, and the most impressive part was that Mini II is really capable to retrieve smaller details on different tracks.
+Mids were warm and rich making vocal tracks shine, and the most impressive part was that Mini II is capable of retrieving smaller details on different records.
 Again, a lot of speakers at such a small size are not capable near this performance making Soundlink Mini II a great companion even for a movie night.